jimhendy/PandemicGame/README.md

 * > 6 Research stations should be build by moving one (fixed?) * Infection & player cards unicodes icons don't show on firefox/mac
+* Forecast should be playable after epidemic but before draw
+* Match font to game font on board (irsa thin)

 * Restart game button in selection page / another page with current game/new game